-- Bring all reagents to room temperature (16-25°C) before use. - Diluent Concentrate The Diluent Solution supplied is a 5X Concentrate and must be diluted 1/5 with distilled or deionized water (1 part buffer concentrate, 4 parts dH2O).
+- Bring all reagents to room temperature (16°C to 25°C) before use. - Diluent Concentrate The Diluent Solution supplied is a 5X Concentrate and must be diluted 1/5 with distilled or deionized water (1 part buffer concentrate, 4 parts dH2O). - Wash Solution Concentrate The Wash Solution supplied is a 20X Concentrate and must be diluted 1/20 www.avivasysbio.com For Research Use Only with distilled or deionized water (1 part buffer concentrate, 19 parts dH2O).
+Crystal formation in the concentrate may occur when storage temperatures are low.
+Warming of the concentrate to 30-35°C before dilution can dissolve crystals.

-- Wash Solution Concentrate The Wash Solution supplied is a 20X Concentrate and must be diluted 1/20 with distilled or deionized water (1 part buffer concentrate, 19 parts dH2O).
-Crystal formation in the concentrate is not uncommon when storage temperatures are low.
-Warming of the concentrate to 30-35°C before dilution can dissolve crystals. - Enzyme-Antibody Conjugate Calculate the required amount of working conjugate solution for each microtitre plate test strip by adding 10 μL Enzyme-Antibody Conjugate to 990 μL of 1X Diluent for each test strip to be used for testing.
+- Enzyme-Antibody Conjugate Calculate the required amount of working conjugate solution for each microtitre plate test strip by adding 10 μL Enzyme-Antibody Conjugate to 990 μL of 1X Diluent for each test strip to be used for testing.
 Dilute immediately before use and protect from light.
 Mix uniformly, but gently.
 Avoid foaming. - Pre-coated ELISA Micro Plate Ready to use as supplied.
 Unseal foil pouch and remove plate from pouch.
-Remove all strips and wells that will not be used in the assay and place back in pouch and re-seal along with desiccant. - Pig CRP Calibrator Prepare according to the Certificate of Analysis.
+Remove all strips and wells that will not be used in the assay and place back in pouch and re-seal along with desiccant. - Rabbit CRP Calibrator Prepare according to the lot specific Certificate of Analysis.